adriangb/di/docs/README.md

 It is a common misconception that traditional software design principles do not apply to Python.
 As a matter of fact, you are probably using a lot of these techniques already!

 For example, the `transport` argument to httpx's Client ([docs](https://www.python-httpx.org/advanced/#custom-transports)) is an excellent example of dependency injection.
+Pytest, arguably the most popular Python test framework, uses dependency injection in the form of [pytest fixtures].

 Most web frameworks employ inversion of control: when you define a view / controller, the web framework calls you!
 The same thing applies to CLIs (like [click]) or TUIs (like [Textual]).
 This is especially true for many newer webframeworks that not only use inversion of control but also dependency injection.
 Two great examples of this are [FastAPI] and [BlackSheep].

-This project was born out of a desire to generalize and improve upon FastAPI's dependency injection system so that it can be used outside of FastAPI and even in other libraries.

 For a more comprehensive overview of Python projectes related to dependency injection, see [Awesome Dependency Injection in Python].